LoopKit/loopdocs/docs/faqs/glossary.md

 **iOS**: operating system used by Apple Mobile devices (iPhone, iPod)

-**IRC**: Integral Retrospective Correction: alternative Loop model that considers actual glucose compared to earlier predictions
+**IRC**: Integral Retrospective Correction: Optional alternative to Retrospective Correction that integrates glucose deviations over a longer time frame

 **ISF**: Insulin Sensitivity Factor; how many points your blood sugar will drop for each unit of insulin; sometimes called Correction Factor